-- (a) Before a layoff occurs, the Employer may consult with the Union to discuss lessening disruption to clients and staff, as well as whether a pre-layoff canvass of employees is necessary or advisable and may be waived.
-If the pre-layoff canvass is not waived, then prior to the layoff of regular employees under Clause 13.3 (Layoff), the Employer will canvass employees in order to invite: - (1) placement on the casual call-in and recall lists with no loss of seniority; or - (2) early retirement; or - (3) other voluntary options, as agreed to by the Union and the Employer.
+(a) Before a layoff occurs, the Employer may consult with the Union to discuss lessening disruption to clients and staff, as well as whether a pre-layoff canvass of employees is necessary or advisable or may be waived.

+If the pre-layoff canvass is not waived, then prior to the layoff of regular employees under Clause 13.3 (Layoff), the Employer will canvass employees in order to invite responses on one or more of the following options:

+- (1) placement on the casual call-in and recall lists with no loss of seniority; or - (2) early retirement; or - (3) other voluntary options, as agreed to by the Union and the Employer.